SachaCR/koa-template/PROJECT_README.md

 ## Generate API Documentation :

-- run : `$ npm run doc`
+- run : `npm run doc`
 - open `./apidoc/index.html` to read the documentation

 ## Run tests :

-- run : `$ npm install`
+- run : `npm install`
 - run test in docker containers : `npm run test:docker` This will run the tests and relaunch the tests if files are changing.
-- run test locally : `$ npm test` You will need to have a postgresSQL on localhost.
+- run test locally : `npm test` You will need to have a postgresSQL on localhost.
 You can use the docker created by the `npm run test:docker` command.

 ## Run API Locally :